 Don’t have a union, but think you might need one?
 Get answers to common questions about education unions and learn how to explore your options to unite and empower your colleagues.

 Is it possible for charter school teachers and staff to form unions?

 Charter school teachers and staff have the same right to form a union as all public school employees.
 In many states, charter school teachers have begun to organize and bargain collectively for union contracts, just like traditional public school employees.
 Chicago charter school educators have been leading the way in this movement!

 What is the CTU Alliance of Charter Teachers and Staff (ACTS)?

 CTU-ACTS is a division of charter school employees organized by the CTU.
 The alliance’s goal is to mobilize charter school employees around issues of common concern, such as providing the best possible education to all children, regardless of background; strengthening our profession; expanding professional development; improving the conditions of teaching and learning; and bolstering our voice in school-level decision-making.

 Know someone that may be interested in forming a union at their charter school?

 CTU-ACTS is helping charter teachers across the city to unionize, and CTU is proud to call them our brothers and sisters.
 CTU- ACTS knows that what’s best for the educators and students at charter schools is not always what the charter operator CEO wants to hear.
 Charter teachers have said loud and clear that a formal and respected collective voice has let them make their schools better places to teach and better places for students to learn.
-If you know a charter school teacher or support staff member interested in starting a union, have them email Anne Dietz, call her at (312) 467-8852 or complete the form at the bottom of the page.
+If you know a charter school teacher or support staff member interested in starting a union, have them email CTU, call us at (312) 467-8852 or complete the form at the bottom of the page.